KaranBKataria/GDP-Life-Expectancy-Relationship-Data-Vis-and-EDA-/README.md

 # GDP-Life-Expectancy-Relationship

 In this simple project, my goal was to answer whether or not there is a relationship between life expectancy (in years) and GDP.
+To investigate this, I produced Data Visualisations using Matplotlib and Seaborn to explore possible relationships and to conduct EDA.

 In the dataset, I was provided data containing the Life Expectancy (at birth in years) and GDP (in trillions USD) for 6 countries between 2000 and 2015.